The Solid Protocol

 and PATCH

-to update a container’s containment triples; if the server receives such a request, it MUST respond with a 409
+to update a container’s resource metadata statements; if the server receives such a request, it MUST respond with a 409

 status code.
 [Source]